 It is my belief that the organisations that make their structure explicit, treat it as a context architecture, and connect it to their agents will not just deploy better agents.
 They will build organisations that can genuinely sense and respond to the world around them, with every role-filler, human and AI, operating from a shared understanding of purpose.

 Second, treat that structure as a context architecture.
 Every role definition, every policy, every governance decision is structured context that AI agents need to operate with judgement.
-When you update a policy in a governance meeting, you are simultaneously updating the context that guides your agents.
+When you update a policy through your governance process, you are simultaneously updating the context that guides your agents.
 One organisational operating system for everyone, carbon-based and silicon-based alike.

 Third, connect it.
 Model Context Protocol exists today.
 AI assistants can already connect directly to organisational systems.
 The question is not whether the technical bridge exists.
 It does.
 The question is whether you have built anything worth connecting to.
 Even a solo founder building an AI agent team can start with a single role connected through MCP and expand from there.